markcallen/jwt-email-issuer/README.md

 - `GET  /.well-known/jwt-issuer` → discovery JSON
 - `GET  /.well-known/healthz` → `ok`

+## Learn More

+- 📖 **Article**: [Feature Flags Without an IdP: Email‑Scoped JWTs with OpenFeature + DevCycle](https://www.markcallen.com/feature-flags-without-an-idp-email-scoped-jwts-with-openfeature-devcycle/) - A complete guide on using this package with OpenFeature and DevCycle for progressive delivery
+- 📦 **Example Repository**: [jwt-email-issuer-example](https://github.com/markcallen/jwt-email-issuer-example) - A full working example demonstrating feature flags with email-based targeting

 ## Publishing to npm

 1. Create an npm token and add it as a GitHub secret named `NPM_TOKEN` in your repo settings.